dshieble/dshieble.github.io/aboutme.md

 </script>
 Hi, I'm Dan Shiebler.
 I like math, history podcasts, fantasy novels, riding my bicycle, and traveling.
 I live in NYC.

 Right now I work as the Head of Machine Learning at [Abnormal Security](https://abnormalsecurity.com/).
 Previously, I managed the Web Ads Machine Learning team at Twitter.
-Before that I worked as a Staff ML Engineer at [Twitter Cortex](https://cortex.twitter.com/), a Senior Data Scientist at [TrueMotion](https://gotruemotion.com/).
+Before that I worked as a Staff ML Engineer at [Twitter Cortex](https://cortex.twitter.com/) and a Senior Data Scientist at [TrueMotion](https://gotruemotion.com/).

 I've also spent some time in Academia.
 My PhD at the University of Oxford focused on applications of Category Theory to Machine Learning (advised by [Jeremy Gibbons](https://www.cs.ox.ac.uk/people/jeremy.gibbons/) and [Cezar Ionescu](https://www.th-deg.de/en/Cezar-Ionescu-Fakult%C3%A4t%20Angewandte%20Informatik-Professoren/-innen-1975)).
 Before that I worked as a Computer Vision Researcher at the [Serre Lab](http://serre-lab.clps.brown.edu/).